 Dropbox files and Dropbox Paper docs at rest are encrypted using 256-bit Advanced Encryption Standard (AES).
 To protect data in transit between Dropbox apps (currently desktop, mobile, API or web) and our servers, Dropbox uses Secure Sockets Layer (SSL)/Transport Layer Security (TLS) for data transfer, creating a secure tunnel protected by 128-bit or higher Advanced Encryption Standard (AES) encryption.
 Similarly, data in transit between a Paper client (mobile, API or web) and the hosted services is encrypted via SSL/TLS.

-At Dropbox, we use certificate pinning on our desktop and mobile clients.
-Certificate pinning is an extra check to make sure that the service you’re connecting to is really what it claims to be, and not an imposter.
+Dropbox does certificate pinning in modern browsers that support the HTTP Public Key Pinning specification, and on our desktop and mobile clients in most scenarios and implementations.
+Certificate pinning is an extra check to make sure that the service you’re connecting to is really who they say they are, and not an imposter.
 We use it to guard against other ways that skilled hackers may try to spy on your activity.